AdamMeyers/The_Termolator/README.md

 The Termolator Program 0.2 is also licensed under the Apache license 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
 It is a revision of the original program.
 It was revised by Adam Meyers, John Ortega and Vlad Tyshkevich.
-The main changes are: (i) bug fixes; (ii) The new version uses Python 3 exclusively -- the Python 2 portions of the original code have all been changed; (iii) additional features have been added so the program will work better with legal text; (iv) changes to the abbreviation program intended to improve precision and (v) the capability to store web search based scores and look them up on subsequent runs rather than recalculating them.
+The main changes are: (i) bug fixes; (ii) The new version uses Python 3 exclusively -- the Python 2 portions of the original code have all been changed; (iii) additional features have been added so the program will work better with legal text; (iv) changes to the abbreviation program intended to improve precision, (v) the capability to store web search based scores and look them up on subsequent runs rather than recalculating them; and (vi) a caching feature has been added to make runs with different foregrounds, but the same background file more efficient.

-The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more characteristic of the FOREGROUND than the background.
+The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more characteristic of the FOREGROUND than the BACKGROUND.
 Input files can be either .txt, .html or .xml (the latter only working if it uses HTML style markup to delimit text).
 UTF-8 encoding (which includes ASCII) is preferred, but ISO-8859-1 will work as well.